Kurt Goldstein: Professional career

 Between 1906 and 1914, Goldstein worked in a psychiatric clinic in Königsberg.
 Here he realized that the patients were not receiving adequate treatment.
-During World War I, Goldstein took advantage of the large number of traumatic brain injuries at the clinic, and established The Institute for Research into the Consequences of Brain Injuries in close cooperation with Adhémar Gelb, a gestalt psychologist.
-The collaboration between the two resulted in 16 papers, the most notable of which reported on a case of visual agnosia.
+During World War I, Goldstein treated a large number of soldiers with traumatic brain injuries at the clinic, and he established The Institute for Research into the Consequences of Brain Injuries in close cooperation with Adhémar Gelb, a gestalt psychologist.
+The collaboration between the two resulted in sixteen papers, the most notable of which reported on a case of visual agnosia.
 Goldstein served as the director of the clinic until 1930.
 It was there that he also developed his theory of brain-mind relationships.
 He applied the figure-ground principle from perception to the whole organism.
 In this application, the whole organism existed as the ground for the individual stimulus that formed the figure.
 This idea became an early criticism of the simple behavioral stimulus-response-theory.

 When Hitler was appointed chancellor in 1933, Goldstein, was arrested and imprisoned in a basement.
 After a week, he was released on the condition that he would agree to leave the country immediately and never return.
-For the next year Goldstein lived in Amsterdam, supported by the Rockefeller Foundation, and wrote his classic The Organism.
+For the next year, Goldstein lived in Amsterdam, supported by the Rockefeller Foundation, and wrote his classic The Organism.

 Goldstein immigrated to the United States of America in October 1934 and became a citizen in April 1941.
 He worked at the Psychiatric Institute in New York City, Montefiore Hospital as attending neurologist and made connections with Columbia University in New York.
 Between 1940 and 1945, Goldstein worked at the Tufts Medical School in Boston as the clinical professor of neurology.
-In 1946 he returned to New York City, where he established a private practice.
+In 1946, he returned to New York City, where he established a private practice.

 While in the United States, Goldstein coined the phrase "self actualization".
 Goldstein met American psychologist Abraham Maslow, who was at Brandeis University.
-Maslow became influenced greatly by Goldstein's ideas, particularly self-actualization.
-Later, this principle would become a fundamental concept in Maslow's "Need - Hierarchy Theory of Motivation".
+Maslow became greatly influenced by Goldstein's ideas, particularly self-actualization.
+Later, this principle would become a fundamental concept in Maslow's "Need – Hierarchy Theory of Motivation".
 Self-actualization was an essential component to Maslow's Hierarchy of Needs, but differed from Goldstein's original concept.
 Maslow described self-actualization as realizing one's full potential and seeking personal growth.
 Maslow felt that self-actualization would only be met if all fundamental needs had been satisfied first.